 The Board and the Investment Adviser believe that responsible investment involves the integration of Environmental, Social and Governance ("ESG") factors within the investment process and that these factors should be considered alongside financial and strategic issues.
 The Company therefore complies with current reporting and other ESG standards for investment companies, through its monitoring of the ESG risks and opportunities of its investee companies.
 The Company will continue to evolve its processes and reporting as ESG requirements change.
-More broadly, the Company complies with the AIC Code of Corporate Governance.
+More broadly, the Company complies with the Association of Investment Companies Corporate Governance Code ("the AIC Code").